-A very tasty and unique red blend in the world’s heaviest bottle, the Tinazzi No 3 Vinum Italicum Opera Rosso available at Costco.
+A very tasty and unique red blend in the world's heaviest bottle, we review the latest vintage of the Tinazzi No 3 Vinum Italicum Opera Rosso available at Costco.

 40% Corvina Veronese from Verona, 30% Primitivo di Manduria from Puglia and 30% Nero d'Avola from Sicily, Italy.
 The wine is aged in 20 hectolitre French oak barrels for 24 to 36 months and has 3.5 g/L of residual sugar.

-The Tinazzi Opera No. 3 has an SRP of $30 but Costco is selling it for just $14.99.
-This doesn’t appear to be a made-up SRP either as the average price on wine-searcher is $28.
-Imported by Orvino Imports & Distributing.
+The Tinazzi Opera No. 3 has an SRP of $30 but Costco is selling it for just $14.89.
+This doesn't appear to be an artifically high SRP either as the average price on wine-searcher is $24.
+It is imported by Orvino Imports & Distributing.

 Wine characterized by three distinguishing qualities: full bodied, elegant, intense.
 Perfect to accompany meat dishes or tasty cheeses.